Contra Costa Community College District Student Services Procedure 3027

 EXPULSION: Expulsion is the permanent termination of student status by the Governing Board for good cause when other means of correction fail to bring about proper conduct or when the presence of the student causes a continuing danger to the physical safety of the student or others.
 A student who is expelled is prohibited from participating in any college activities or programs and from entering District premises.

-REVOCATION OF DEGREE OR CERTIFICATION: A degree or certificate awarded from the college may be revoked for fraud, misrepresentation, or other violation of College standards in obtaining a degree or certification, or for other serious violations committed by a student prior to graduation.
+OR CERTIFICATION: A degree or certificate awarded from the college may be revoked for fraud, misrepresentation, or other violation of college standards in obtaining a degree or certification, or for other serious violations committed by a student prior to graduation.

 V. RECIPROCITY OF SANCTIONS

-During a period of suspension or expulsion, a student shall not be enrolled in any other college within the District.
+During a period of suspension or expulsion, a student shall not be enrolled in any other colleges within the District.
 Disciplinary actions or sanctions shall apply to the student at all District colleges.

 VI.
 CONDUCT RELATED TO COLLEGE